agsb/minute/README.md

 Combine Num, Ctr as (None, Num, Ctr, Num Ctr),
     then 20 * 4 * 4 = 320 combos

 Sixteen keyboard maps of 20 keys.
-Total de 320 combos !
+Total de 320 combos keys !

+Think as that maps are layout layers over same  designed  keys.

-# ideas
+# Ideas

 Two boxes for keyboards and one box for main controler and USB connection to PC.